-KU ranks 110 in Southern Asia in QS Asia University Rankings
+KU ranks 110 in southern Asia in QS Asia University Rankings

-Srinagar: The University of Kashmir has been ranked 110 in Southern Asia in the QS Asia University Rankings 2023 that feature 760 Asian universities.
+Srinagar: University of Kashmir has been ranked 110 in southern Asia in the QS Asia University Rankings 2023 that feature 760 Asian universities.

 Published on November 8, the QS University Rankings evaluate the Asian varsities on the basis of 11 key parameters including Academic Reputation, Employer Reputation, Faculty/Student Ratio, International Research Network, Citations Per-Paper, Papers-Per Faculty, Staff with PhD, Proportion of International Faculty, Proportion of International Students, Proportion of Inbound Exchange Students, and Proportion of Outbound Exchange Students.